Mary Sherratt was appointed President of the Woodford House Old Girls’ Association in 2017. She is also on the Board of Proprietors.

 “I couldn’t sing in tune, but I loved singing hymns in the Chapel – even now I can hear Jo King teaching us how to sing hymns and psalms, and think of her when I hear mistakes in hymns at weddings and funerals!”

 Mary attended Teachers’ College in Palmerston North where she gained a Teaching Diploma.
-Her first teaching role was in Gisborne where she met up her husband, Randall Sherratt, who she went to primary school with.
+Her first teaching role was in Gisborne where she met up with her husband, Randall Sherratt, who she went to primary school with.
 Mary and Randall have two sons and a daughter who have left home.
 Their daughter, Anna Sherratt, attended Woodford House from 2008 – 2014.

 Mary is currently the Secretary at Flemington School in Waipukurau and teaches a class.